 The Survivors' and Dependents' Educational Assistance (DEA) program offers education and training opportunities to eligible dependents of Veterans who are permanently and totally disabled due to a service-related condition or of Veterans who died while on active duty or as a result of a service-related condition.

-You may receive up to 45 months of education benefits.
+You may receive up to 45 months of education benefits, if you began using the program before August 1, 2018.
+If you began your program on August 1, 2018 or after, you have 36 months to use your benefits.
 Effective Oct.
 1, 2013, some DEA beneficiaries may be eligible for up to 81 months of GI Bill benefits if they use the Survivors and Dependents Educational Assistance program in conjunction with an entitlement from other VA education programs.
 View current payment rates.

 If you are eligible for both Fry Scholarship and DEA, you will be required to make an irrevocable election between the two programs when you apply.
 Dependents are not eligible to receive both DEA and Fry Scholarship based on the same event (like a Servicemember dying in the line of duty) unless he or she is a child whose parent died prior to August 1, 2011.
 A child whose parent died before August 1, 2011, may be eligible for both benefits but he/she may only use one program at a time and combined benefits are capped at a total of 81 months of full-time training.
 In this situation, the two benefit programs cannot be used concurrently.